-Most of us know our morels and for many – we know them well.
+Most of us know our morel mushrooms and for many – we know them well.
 How well?
-There are those with self-learned knowledge based on years and years of experience.
+There are those with self-learned morel knowledge based on years and years of experience.
 There are those who understand the importance of the weather, and the seasonal cycle, the trees, the hunting techniques, and more.
 How about we all pause for a moment and let’s just say you were transplanted to a different region of the US and you were told “go find morels”.
 Could you find morels in the various regions of the US?

-Just a question, but could you?
+Just a simple question, but could you?

 What if you always hunted in the PNW in Bend Oregon and had to hunt in Georgia just north of Atlanta or the Appalachian hills of West Virginia.
 Could you find morels?
 What if you grew up hunting all your life in the Upper Midwest states of Wisconsin and Michigan, and now you had to hunt in Southern Ohio along the Ohio River valley or the hills of North Carolina – could you find them?